Choy Li Fut: The "Hung Sing" name in Fut San, China 佛山鴻勝蔡李佛拳館

 The primary sets taught at the Fut San Hung Sing Kwoon/Great Victory School started with five forms.
 One form the Monk Ching Cho passed down to Cheung Hung-sing was called the In and Out Bagua Kuen, which contained 1080 moves.
 Cheung Hung-sing taught this to Chan Ngau-sing who later broke the set up into three smaller forms.
-The first was Cheung Kuen.
-The second is Ping Kuen (not the same as Chan Heung's Ping Kuen), and Kau Da Kuen (not the same as Chan Heung).
-For logThe 8 forms came later and some were lost to time.
-Some of them are carried in Hong Kong's Chui Kwong Yuen lineage of Fut San Hung Sing Choy Lee Fut 佛山鴻勝蔡李佛拳 and some were preserved on the lineage of Northern Shaolin Master Chan Kwok-Wai 陳國偉.
-Those rare eight forms are: Tai Ji Kuen (Great Fist), Ping Ji Kuen (Level Fist), Tin Ji Kuen (Heaven's Fist), Gok Ji Kuen (Nation's Fist), Sup Ji Kuen (Cross Pattern Fist), Cheung Kuen (Long fist), Lin Waan Kaau Da Kuen (Continuous Fighting Fist), and Fut Ga Jeung (Buddha's Palm).
-In addition to the eight, an apparatus training form called Chi Kuen (Pulling Fist) is taught.
-The wooden dummy (Ching Jong) apparatus of the Fut San Hung Sing branch is referred to as the "Side Body Balance Dummy" designed to mimic the Fut San Hung Sing style side body opening salutation.
+The first was Cheung Kuen (not the same as anything from King Mui), the second is Ping [Ji] Kuen (not the same as Chan Heung's Ping Kuen), and Lin Waan Kau Da Kuen (not the same as Chan Heung's).
+Those three, together with Sup Ji Kuen, were the original 4 possessed by Lau Bun's lineage and described as being part of Futsan since its inception; the Lau Bun Lineage also noted that a great many of the same Techniques were repeated many times throughout Sup, Ping and Lin Waan Kau Da so they also combined all of the Techniques from Sup, Ping and Kau Da into a new Form, without any Repetition in this new Form, named Sup Ji Kau Da Kuen (taught alongside the originals).
+The rest of the 8 forms came later and some were lost to time.
+Some of them are carried in Hong Kong's Chui Kwong Yuen lineage of Fut San Hung Sing Choy Lee Fut 佛山鴻勝蔡李佛拳 and some were preserved on the lineage of Northern Shaolin Master Chan Kwok-wai 陳國偉.
+Those rare eight forms are: Tai Ji Kuen (Great Fist; equivalent to the King Mui Form of that name), Ping Ji Kuen (Level Fist; part of Bagua Kuen), Tin Ji Kuen (Heaven's Fist; equivalent to the King Mui Form of that name), Gok Ji Kuen (Nation's Fist; equivalent to the King Mui Form of that name), Sup Ji Kuen (Cross Pattern Fist), Cheung Kuen (Long Fist; part of Bagua Kuen), Lin Waan Kaau Da Kuen (Continuous Fighting Fist; part of Bagua Kuen), and Fut Ga Jeung (Buddhist Family Palm; the original in Fut Gar proper, pre King Mui influence, is still considered a Cultivation Exercise instead of a Form but some other Futsan Lineages use it as a Form).
+In addition to the eight, an apparatus training form called Che Kuen (Pulling Fist) is taught.
+The Wooden Dummy (Ching Jong) apparatus of the Fut San Hung Sing branch is referred to as the "Side Body Balance Dummy" designed to mimic the Fut San Hung Sing style side body opening salutation.
 They have a variety of unique weapon and hand sparring forms to teach the practical use of the system.

 Some of Jeong Yim's 張炎 students include Chan Ngau-sing, Wong Say 黄四, Yuen Hai 阮系, Tarm Narp (Nap), Lui Charn (Chaun) 雷粲, and Lay Yun.